complight/complight.github.io/docs/publications/multi_color.md

 </figure>

-In contrast, HoloHDR loses color integrity slightly or generates noises similar to the conventional case's $\times1.2$ peak brightness case.
+In contrast, our method loses color integrity slightly or generates noises similar to the conventional case's $\times1.2$ peak brightness case.

 <figure markdown>